etherlinkcom/docs/docs/governance/how-do-i-participate-in-governance.md

 - The address of the Etherlink Smart Rollup; the parameter must include the double quotes

 After the new kernel becomes active, bakers must provide their nodes with the preimages for the new kernel to continue to participate in Etherlink.
+They can copy the new preimages into the node data directory without stopping or restarting the node.
 If a node uses a preimages endpoint as described in [Running an Etherlink EVM node](../network/evm-nodes) and [Running an Etherlink Smart Rollup node](../network/smart-rollup-nodes), the node updates automatically.

 ## Participating in Sequencer Committee governance